Fishing in Ketchikan Alaska – The First-Timer’s Guide

-- Patience: the size and strength of halibut cause them to be very difficult fish to catch.
+- Patience: the size and strength of halibut cause them to be tough fish to catch.
 Having patience is your key to success.
-By reeling the fish in slowly and taking breaks you will ensure that you tire the fish out - not the other way round!
+By reeling the fish in slowly and taking breaks, you will ensure that you tire the fish out – not the other way round!
 It also makes boating a halibut safer if it is tired.

 Why you should come fishing in Ketchikan Alaska with us!

 Our drivers and guides have been fishing in Ketchikan, Alaska for years, meaning that they know the best spots to take you and how to keep you safe.

 When you book a trip with us, you won’t need to worry about bringing the right equipment with you as we can take care of that all for you.